dawson-do/dawson-do.github.io/about.markdown

 My main hobby is doing puzzlehunts.
 I have also authored and written about [puzzlehunts](/puzzles/).
 Most notably, I was the project lead for several iterations of the [UMD Puzzlehunt](https://2021.umdpuzzle.club/).
 Beyond that, I spend my time cooking/learning about food science and listening to (mainly pop) music.

-In the past, I also did drawing and painting.

 ### Contact

 The best way to contact me is by email at (the first four letters of my first name)`@berkeley.edu`.